gerlichlab/spoc/docs/contributing.md

 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
-Put your new functionality into the relevenat markdown file in the [docs folder](https://github.com/gerlichlab/spoc/tree/master/docs).
+Put your new functionality into the relevant markdown file in the [docs folder](https://github.com/gerlichlab/spoc/tree/master/docs).